MoCapAnything: Unified 3D Motion Capture for Arbitrary Skeletons from Monocular Videos: Experiments

 \subsection{Ablation Study}

-Since no prior method directly addresses prompt-based, category-agnostic 3D motion capture, we conduct ablations on our own framework.
-We compare the following variants: \begin{itemize} \item \textbf{Ours w/o image}: removes the reference image-set encoder and corresponding cross-attention modules. \item \textbf{Ours w/o mesh}: removes mesh features from both reference and video streams. \item \textbf{Ours w/o GMHA}: removes the graph multi-head attention over the skeleton. \item \textbf{Ours}: the full model with all modalities and modules. \end{itemize}
+We first analyze the impact of input modalities and key modules.
+Specifically, we consider variants that remove the reference image-set encoder and its cross-attention modules (w/o image), exclude mesh features from both reference and video streams (w/o mesh), and disable the graph multi-head attention over the skeleton (w/o GMHA), in comparison to the full model.
 As shown in Table \ref{tab:ablation-mpjpe-mpjve}, removing any modality or module leads to clear performance drops, especially in the rare and unseen splits.
 The mesh and graph-attention branches are crucial for robust transfer to new species, highlighting the importance of explicit topology and geometry modeling.

 Table~\ref{tab:ablation-architecture} further examines the impact of encoder and decoder layer configurations.
-Our chosen architecture (4 encoder layers, 12 decoder layers) achieves consistently strong performance across seen, rare, and unseen subsets, notably lowering MPJVE on unseen data to 0.38 while maintaining competitive MPJPE.
-These results indicate that our method not only improves reconstruction accuracy but also generalizes robustly to rare and unseen motion patterns, highlighting the effectiveness of our architectural design.
+Increasing encoder and decoder depth generally improves performance, especially on rare and unseen species, indicating the importance of sufficient model capacity for handling diverse motion patterns.
+Although Variant 3 achieves slightly better performance on the seen split, it introduces higher model complexity with limited gains on rare and unseen cases.
+We therefore adopt a balanced configuration (4 encoder layers, 12 decoder layers), which achieves consistently strong performance across all splits.